appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/searchbox.md

 ---
 title: 'SearchBox API Reference'
-meta_title: 'Documentation for React SearchBox'
+meta_title: 'Documentation for Vue SearchBox'
 meta_description: 'SearchBox offers a lightweight and performance focused searchbox UI component to query and display results from your Elasticsearch cluster.'
 keywords:
-    - react-searchbox
+    - vue-searchbox
     - search library
     - elasticsearch
 sidebar: 'docs'
-nestedSidebar: 'react-searchbox-reactivesearch'
+nestedSidebar: 'vue-searchbox-reactivesearch'
 ---

 ## How does it work?